Walsh article from 1924 |

 So what would Walsh's claim of "mutual protection" mean if the Tonkawa camp from his story was during the Civil War post-1862 massacre?
 Remember, Walsh's story never spells out "mutual protection" from whom.

 First, one of the factors (there are others) cited for the 1862 Massacre was the Tonkawa support for the Confederacy, while the tribes that attacked them were pro-Union.
 So fleeing to Austin, a fortified city in the Confederacy during the Civil War, makes sense.
 Fort Magruder and other fortifications were constructed in Austin anticipating Union attack (https://www.hmdb.org/m.asp?m=69091).
 In this sense "mutual protection" takes on a different meaning: for Austinites it is protection from Union forces, and for the Tonkawa protection from pro-Union tribes.
-And to be sure, during the Civil War, Texas experienced increased raiding by tribes hostile to the Tonkawa and trying to push back Texas settlement.
+And to be sure, during the Civil War, Texas experienced increased raiding by tribes hostile to both Tonkawa and Texans, trying to push back Texas settlement.
 Post-1862 during the Civil War being inside Austin's fortifications rather than outside would have made sense for the Tonkawa.
-This makes more sense than seeking refuge in Austin in 1842 when it itself was in a weakened state and Bastrop would have been a better safe place (see Bollaert above).
+This makes more sense than seeking refuge in Austin in 1842 when Austin itself was in a weakened state and Bastrop would have been a safer place (see Bollaert above).

 IV.
 Tonkawa Oral History